nickcoleman/hook-use-combined-reducers/README.md

 ```

 In `src/hooks.js`.
-I find personally find `useAppContext()` easier to use/understand than using a pure Consumer/useContext pattern within my components.
+I personally find `useAppContext()` easier to use/understand than using a pure Consumer/useContext pattern within my components.

 ```
 import { useContext } from "react"